 The digital music revolution brought inexpensive hardware and software with it, taking the music industry away from analogue recording methods in the process, but it’s fair to say that the lure of the old ways has never really gone away.
 Whether it’s the warble of tape or the richness of a vintage synth, there’s something irresistible about the sound of analogue, and many musicians and engineers prefer to use a hybrid approach of both methods to get the best of the two worlds.

-More obvious ingredients of analogue recordings were textural, like tape hiss and vinyl crackle.
+More obvious ingredients of analogue recordings consist of textural, like tape hiss and vinyl crackle.
 Tape hiss is the high frequency noise present on analogue magnetic tape recordings caused by the electronic circuitry and the magnetic elements of the machinery.
 Even blank, unrecorded tape creates a hiss if you play it, and engineers used to labour to remove it from their recordings.

 Vinyl crackle, on the other hand, comes from blemishes accrued from the pressing process, accumulated damage to the record itself, or the dust that attracts to the needle as the record player turns.
 These types of artefacts are commonly added to digital recordings nowadays to add a quick dusting of analogue vibes.

-In modern production it is probably more common to use these effects on individual tracks to give certain elements the attractive qualities of analogue sound.
+In modern production, it is probably more common to use these effects on individual tracks to give certain elements the attractive qualities of analogue sound.
 For example, you might use subtle saturation on an instrument track that was recorded via digital means, in order to break up the signal a bit and give it some warmth.
 Or, you could add a tape simulation plugin onto a distorted guitar with too much fizz, to smooth out the abrasive high frequency content.

 For a more obvious overall vintage vibe, there is also the option of applying effect chains or plugins straight onto the master track to simulate reproduction from an analogue source.
 An obvious example of this would be to add a tape hiss to the master, and tuck it into the background of the mix.
 The same could be done with a vinyl crackle.